Eugene Beauharnais Payne: Civil War service

 Following President Lincoln's call for volunteers on April 15, 1861, Illinois was ordered to provide six regiments of soldiers organised into the First Brigade Illinois Volunteers.
 On April 16, 1861, Waukegan's second mayor, David Ballentine called public meetings at the Lake County Courthouse in response to Lincoln's request for soldiers to fight.
 A sufficient number volunteered to form a company, who named themselves Company H, Waukegan Zouaves, a company of 85 men; Waukegan provided 53 of the 85 men.
 The three elected officers of the company were company commander Captain William Inness, First Lieutenant B. Frank Rogers, both of whom had toured in Ellsworth's United States Zouave Cadets, and Second Lieutenant Eugene Beauharnais Payne.
 It was possible that the men of Waukegan were not only inspired by the Zouave tour but also Ellsworth himself had drilled nearby Lake Forest Academy students in Zouave tactics.

 Eager to serve their nation by putting down the Secessionists, the Waukegan Zouaves moved to Chicago, where they joined twelve other Chicago companies.
 The Chicago companies than entrained to an area on the western outskirts of state capitol of Springfield.
 Formerly the Sangamon County Fairgrounds, it soon became the hastily built military reservation named Camp Yates, modestly named after Illinois’ then governor Richard Yates.
 Camp Yates’ days as a military facility were short.

 The Waukegan Zouaves and most of the other volunteer companies enlisted for 90 days were disbanded after one month of camp life.
-The act of the Legislature of the State of Illinois, passed May 2, 1861, authorised the acceptance for State service of ten regiments of infantry, one regiment of cavalry and one battalion of light artillery, and provided that one of such infantry regiments might be raised out of the volunteer companies then at Camp Yates, and one regiment from each of the nine congressional districts with the cavalry and artillery recruited from across the state.
+The act of the Legislature of the State of Illinois, passed on May 2, 1861, authorised the acceptance for state service of ten regiments of infantry, one regiment of cavalry and one battalion of light artillery, and provided that one of such infantry regiments might be raised from the volunteer companies then at Camp Yates, and one regiment from each of the nine congressional districts, with the cavalry and artillery recruited from across the state.
 The new regiments were mustered into federal service for three years on June 17, 1861.

 Most of the Waukegan Zouaves reenlisted at the next call for three year volunteers, forming Company C (The Lake County Rifles) of the 37th Illinois Volunteer Infantry electing Eugene Payne as their Captain.
 He fought in the battles of Pea Ridge where he was wounded, with his younger brother Corporal Frederick Payne being killed and scalped by the Confederate Cherokees.

 Promoted to major, Eugene Payne fought at the Battle of Prairie Grove and the Siege of Vicksburg where at times he commanded his regiment.
 After the battle he contracted malaria but later returned to duty and was promoted to the rank of lieutenant colonel.

 For his bravery he was brevetted colonel and later brigadier general, becoming the first soldier of Lake County to become a brigadier general, on March 12, 1865.

 Payne was an Original Companion of the Military Order of the Loyal Legion of the United States.